Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: System Model

-Also, { $ F_{i,j}\big(\mathbf{w}, \mathcal{D}_{i,j}\big) \triangleq \frac{1}{D_{i,j}}\sum_{d \in \mathcal{D}_{i,j}}L_{i,j}\big(\mathbf{w}, d\big)$} is the \textit{local loss} function at device $i$ used to measure the performance of model parameter $\mathbf{w}$ for task $j$.
-Here, { $L_{i,j}\big(\mathbf{w}, d\big)$} measures the loss of data point $d$ under model parameter $\mathbf{w}$ {and { $D_{i,j}=|\mathcal{D}_{i,j}|$}.}
+Also, $ F_{i,j}\big(\mathbf{w}, \mathcal{D}_{i,j}^{(g)}\big) \triangleq \frac{1}{D_{i,j}^{(g)}}\sum_{d \in \mathcal{D}_{i,j}^{(g)}}L_{i,j}\big(\mathbf{w}, d\big)$ is the \textit{local loss} function at device $i$ used to measure the performance of model parameter $\mathbf{w}$ for task $j$.
+Here, $L_{i,j}\big(\mathbf{w}, d\big)$ measures the loss of data point $d$ under model parameter $\mathbf{w}$ and $D_{i,j}^{(g)}=|\mathcal{D}_{i,j}^{(g)}|$.

-We consider the goal of the training process to be minimizing the global loss used for the downstream tasks at devices.
-For each task $j$, the optimal global model parameter should satisfy
+The goal of ML model training is to minimize the instantaneous global loss function, which is used in real-time for the downstream tasks at the devices.
+Temporal variations of data make the local and global loss functions time-varying as well.
+Thus, for each task $j$, the optimal global model parameters form a sequence $\{(\mathbf{w}_j^{(g)})^\star\}_{g=1}^{G_j}$ where

 While each task has its own dataset, training processes of tasks are coupled due to the limited computation/communication resources of devices, which have to be shared.
 We will address the resource allocation and device scheduling in Sec.~\ref{Sec:optimization}.
-We next introduce the local training and global aggregation steps of {\tt MA-FL} to solve~\eqref{eq:globGoal} for a given scheduling decision.
+We next introduce the local training and global aggregation steps of {\tt DMA-FL} to solve~\eqref{eq:globGoal} for a given scheduling decision.